“With an eye for design, culinary daring and a clear adventurous streak, Clayoquot Wilderness Resort shows just how wild

 Contemporary coastal best describes the signature elegance of the culinary program, complemented by a traditional slow-oven and period-inspired gastro-adventures.

 A small vegetable and herb garden, and a greenhouse on the property provide fresh greens, baby vegetables and garnishes, and help reduce the carbon footprint of dishes like the summer salad of baby greens, semi-dried tomato pearls, Chioggia beets, Salt Spring Island goatmilk cheese, and mixed herbs – where only the cheese, XV olive oil and aged balsamic are outsourced.

 Local fisherman and fishmongers provide fresh, Oceanwiseⓒ Dungeness crab, scallops, salmon, halibut, albacore tuna and spot prawns from the cold, clean and deep waters of the Pacific.
 Local foragers, converse in the language of food traditions of the Nuu-chah-nulth First Nation source over 100 wild foods from the rainforest and foreshore.

 Morning is an exciting time at the Cookhouse as morning chefs are very passionate about breakfast.
-Coffee is on at 5am as chefs and cooks arrive early to prepare for Continental buffet (6:30 thru 10:00 am), and a la carte service (from 7:00 am).
+Coffee is on at 5:00am as chefs and cooks arrive early to prepare for Continental buffet (6:30 thru 10:00 am), and a la carte service (from 7:00 am).
 There is no in-tent food-service of course, as bears and other wildlife would enjoy that all too much.

 Fresh-squeezed juices, a made-to-order smoothie bar, housemade granola and vanilla-yoghurt, fresh fruit, smoked salmon and cream cheese and other assorted cereals comprise the Continental buffet.
 Housemade daily breads, scones, muffins, trail mix, and an impressive assortment of gluten-free, vegan and dairy-free items are available throughout the day in the vintage pastry case, as well as in the self-serve old-fashioned candy and cookie bar.